 How to Prove a Punitive Damages Claim

-Illinois law provides: “To recover punitive damages a plaintiff must show by clear and convincing evidence that the defendant’s conduct was with evil motive or with a reckless and outrageous indifference to a highly unreasonable risk of harm and with a conscious indifference to the rights and safety of others.
+Illinois law states: “To recover punitive damages a plaintiff must show by clear and convincing evidence that the defendant's conduct was with evil motive or with a reckless and outrageous indifference to a highly unreasonable risk of harm and with a conscious indifference to the rights and safety of others.
 ‘Clear and convincing evidence’ means that measure or degree of proof that will produce in the mind of the trier of fact a high degree of certainty as to the truth of the allegations sought to be established.
 This evidence requires a greater degree of persuasion than is necessary to meet the preponderance of the evidence standard.”

 The evidence must demonstrate outrageous conduct on the part of the defendant “similar to that usually found in crime.”
 Loitz v.
 Remington Arms, Inc., 138 Ill.
 2d 404 (1990).

 Evidence of prior substantially similar occurrences (SSOs) to show notice/knowledge/awareness of a particular danger or hazard.
 Bachman v.
 General Motors Corp., 332 Ill.
 App.
 3d 760 (4th Dist.
 2002).